victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2019-10-01-color-palette-clustering.md

 np.random.seed(0)
 ```

-Read image file as 2-D array of RGB values.
+Read the image file as 2-D array of RGB values.

 ```python
 # Read image file as 2-D array of RGB values